-Seizures: Seizures can be associated with various disabilities, and can vary greatly from grandma to a momentary zoning out.
+Seizures: Seizures can be associated with various disabilities, and can vary greatly from Grand Mal Seizures to a momentary zoning out.
 The rider may appear non-coherent suddenly or appear vacant.
 Call the instructor's attention to the rider immediately if this is suspected.